TimeWarpEngineering/timewarp-architecture/Source/TimeWarp.Architecture.Template/templates/TimeWarp.Architecture/Documentation/Developer/Conceptual/ArchitecturalDecisionRecords/Approved/0003-endpoint-centric-api-with-interface-based-validation.md

-# Adoption of Endpoint-Centric API Design with Interface-Based Validation
+# Endpoint-Centric API Design Using Interfaces for Validation

 * Status: proposed
-* Deciders: Amina, Architect
+* Deciders: Amina, Development Team, API Architect
 * Date: 2024-04-23

-Technical Story: Improve API maintainability and usability by reducing validation redundancy and improving data binding in the user interface layer.
+Technical Story: Rethink API structure to enhance maintainability and data binding without compromising endpoint specificity.

 ## Context and Problem Statement

-We have encountered issues with data validation redundancy and data binding difficulties in our current API design.
-How can we streamline API operations and improve maintainability without compromising flexibility and ease of use?
+We have struggled with data binding complexities and redundant validation logic in our current API designs.
+How can we reduce these issues while preserving or enhancing the flexibility and specificity of our APIs?

 ## Decision Drivers

-* Need for a more maintainable API with less duplicate validation logic.
+* Need to minimize redundant validation logic across multiple endpoints.
-* Requirement to improve data binding between the UI forms and the API.
+* Requirement for improved data binding compatibility with UI components.
-* Desire to keep API flexibility and responsiveness to changes in business logic.
+* Desire to maintain or enhance flexibility and specificity for each API endpoint.

 ## Considered Options

-* Continue using separate DTOs for each endpoint without interfaces.
+* **Endpoint-Centric API without Interface Validation**: Continue the current approach but without any improvement in validation or data binding.
-* Use shared DTOs across multiple endpoints.
+* **Entity-Centric API**: Consolidate DTOs across endpoints, improving validation and data binding at the risk of losing endpoint specificity.
-* Adopt endpoint-specific DTOs with shared interfaces for common properties and validation.
+* **Endpoint-Centric API with Interface Validation**: Implement an interface-based validation approach for endpoint-specific DTOs.

 ## Decision Outcome

-Chosen option: "Adopt endpoint-specific DTOs with shared interfaces for common properties and validation", because it offers the best balance between maintainability and flexibility.
-It simplifies validation logic by centralizing it in interfaces and enhances UI binding compatibility.
+Chosen option: "Endpoint-Centric API with Interface Validation", because it provides the necessary improvements in data binding and validation without compromising the API's flexibility and specificity.
+The introduction of interfaces removes the need for duplicate validation logic, streamlining development while maintaining strict control over each endpoint's data contract.

 ### Positive Consequences

-* Reduction in duplicated validation code across different DTOs.
+* Elimination of duplicate validation logic, centralizing it in common interfaces.
-* Improved consistency in data binding from the UI to the API.
+* Simplification of UI form bindings, improving consistency across different endpoints.
-* Maintains the flexibility to customize DTOs for specific endpoints without compromising the reusability of the validation logic.
+* Retention of endpoint-specific data contracts, enabling precise control and maintenance.

 ### Negative Consequences

-* Requires initial effort to redesign DTOs and implement interfaces.
+* Slight increase in initial setup complexity due to the need for defining and managing interfaces.
-* Developers must understand interface inheritance and its impact on API design.
+* Potential need for ongoing management to ensure interfaces accurately reflect evolving business logic and API requirements.

 ## Pros and Cons of the Options

-### Continue using separate DTOs for each endpoint without interfaces
+### Endpoint-Centric API without Interface Validation

-* Good, because it maintains strict separation of concerns.
+* Good, because it provides strict separation of concerns and full control over each endpoint.
-* Bad, because it leads to significant duplication in validation logic.
+* Bad, because it maintains redundancy in validation logic.
-* Bad, because it complicates the data binding process in complex UIs.
+* Bad, because it complicates UI data binding in complex forms.

-### Use shared DTOs across multiple endpoints
+### Entity-Centric API

-* Good, because it reduces the need to duplicate code and validation.
+* Good, because it reduces duplication and simplifies the API surface.
-* Bad, because it can lead to over-fetching or under-fetching of data.
+* Bad, because it can lead to over-fetching or under-fetching of data and reduced flexibility.
-* Bad, because it can reduce the flexibility to tailor data structures to specific endpoint needs.
+* Bad, because it often results in a generic approach that might not suit all endpoint-specific requirements.

-### Adopt endpoint-specific DTOs with shared interfaces for common properties and validation
+### Endpoint-Centric API with Interface Validation

-* Good, because it reduces code duplication while maintaining endpoint flexibility.
+* Good, because it maintains the flexibility and specificity of endpoint-centric designs while reducing validation redundancy.
-* Good, because it streamlines UI data binding through consistent interfaces.
+* Good, because it significantly improves UI form data binding through standardized interfaces.
-* Bad, because it requires careful design to ensure interface definitions are comprehensive and future-proof.
+* Bad, because it introduces some complexity in defining and managing interfaces.

 ## Links

-* Further discussion on the topic can be found in the internal wiki.
+* Comparison of API design patterns discussed in [API Design Patterns Book](https://example.com/api-design-patterns).